Infants cry to get help

 If the mother is breastfeeding, her consumption of nicotine or a lot of caffeine can reinforce crying.
 Some babies react to eggs, milk, nuts or wheat.
 In consultation with a doctor, the mother can try to cut out such foods one by one for a week at a time to see if that helps.
 In some cases, babies receiving replacements for mother’s milk may have an allergic reaction.
 Contact your doctor and ask for advice.

 How much support and comforting a baby needs to calm down varies.
 Sometimes it’s enough that the child sees you so that it knows you’re there.
 At other times, maximum support such as a dummy (pacifier) and lulling may be needed to end the crying.
 Feel your way to see how much comforting your baby needs on different occasions.
 It will then eventually learn that Mummy and Daddy help when things are difficult.
 You’ll work this out together.
 The “comfort stair” can be a great help here.
 See the guidance and film below.

 A 24-hour clock is a tool for recording when a baby is asleep, awake, restless and crying.
 This can be a useful aid if it proves difficult to establish a good daily rhythm, and crying dominates much of the day.
 Logging your baby’s daily rhythm for a few days can make it easier for health personnel to help you find a good solution.

 This involves drawing the day as a clock face, divided into 15-minute segments.
 Each of these can be coloured red for crying, blue for sleeping, yellow for restlessness and so forth.
 Other activities, like eating or changing diper, could usefully be entered here.
-You’ll find an example of a day clock in the 10 smart tips for all parents of young children guide, or you can print it out from the www.foreldrepakke.no website.
+You’ll find an example of a day clock in the 10 smart tips for all parents of young children guide, use the digital versjon which is available here (in Norwegian), or you can print it out from the www.foreldrepakke.no website.